stealthman22/100-days-of-code/r5-log.md

 • repeat: repeats a char, by a specified number

 strings are primitives, hence methods should not be called on them, for this to happen, the js engine converts the primitive string to  a String object, runs the computation and converts the output back to a primitive string

+DAY 86 (1st January 2022)Studied default functions today.
+It can set default values for arguments that aren't passed into a function, useful when there is a common value expected.
+They can be set to ternary operators or any other expressions, hence are very flexible.